abbyssoul/libsolace/README.md

 ### Exceptions policy
-Given the language of choice, library is designed with the idea that exceptions can be thrown and functions that don't throw are annotated accordingly.
+Given the language of choice, the library is designed with the idea that exceptions can be thrown and functions that don't throw are annotated accordingly.
 The design is the result of a few ideas:
  - Regular functions that return values but which invocations can result in an error (due to invalid internal state or invalid arguments) - this functions should signal that fact by returning Result<Value, Error> (the idea borrowed from Rust language)
- - Object constructors can't return value thus they are allowed to throw.
+ - Object constructors can't return value; thus they are allowed to throw.
  - All API clients that want to use 'safe' interface should use object factories that return Result<> with possible error but don't throw.